bhisaac/5eFP/5eFP-SRD.md

 A foothold is a region on the world map containing an encounter that challenges the PCs somehow.
 The GM draws or rolls for a story element from the direction the PCs are exploring, continuing to draw and roll story elements until revealing an encounter.
 PCs choose and add one story element to the encounter from those revealed, discarding any remaining story elements.
 If the PCs encounter a foothold while exploring a hybrid tile, they keep two story elements (one from each adjacent direction) instead of picking only one story element.

+~~Footholds are points of interest within a world map tile wherein the forces opposing the PCs form an encounter.
+Unexplored world map tiles contain 5 randomly located footholds.
+In order to consider a world map explored, the PCs must first discover and resolve 3 footholds.~~

 ### Headquarters (HQ)

 Each world map has a headquarters, usually located at the center of the world map.
 HQ represents the central organization or organizing force responsible for maintaining the health and security of the game world or region.
 All PCs are peers and colleagues within this organization.
 You are objectively safe from the conflict at HQ, provided HQ's upkeep costs are maintained (see _Setting Handbook_ below).

+Headquarters (HQ) is a centralized organization to which all player characters (PCs) belong within a 5eFP campaign setting.
+HQ might be a city, a settlement, an outpost, a watch tower, a ship, or a station.
+All HQs have a dedicated society of supporters who help PCs complete HQ missions and guarantee safety and protection from whatever awaits beyond HQ's borders, provided PCs pay HQ's upkeep cost.
+See your setting handbook for more details on HQ upkeep costs.
+Most HQs are immobile and located at the center of the world map.
+PCs almost always begin and end a game at HQ.

+HQs sometimes create satellite locations within the world map.
+Each satellite behaves as if it were HQ with different downtime options, and you may deploy to a satellite location at the start of your downtime round.
+Satellite locations are less secure than HQ but remain relatively safe and protected, provided PCs meet HQ's upkeep costs.
+Local circumstances, conditions, and disturbances can affect the safety and protection offered by HQ.
+A temporary suspension of HQ protection results in PCs losing the ability to rest and repair.
+Coins spent on rest and repairs are lost during these circumstances.

+HQ usually remains in one static location while PCs deploy on missions outward from the world map's center.
+However, some HQs relocate on the world map while other HQs have movable tokens representing a deployable vehicle or station with sufficient life support.
+Deployable HQ tokens function identically to static HQ world map tiles.

+#### Game Session Start

+Unless stated otherwise, you always begin the game at HQ.

+You begin the game by revealing the HQ world map tile to all players.
+Place the HQ tile at the world map center tile position, reading any read-aloud text listed in your setting handbook for the start of the game.

+#### Game Session End

+Unless stated otherwise, you always end the game at HQ.
+The following occurs when PCs return to HQ:
+1. All ongoing encounter powers, abilities, and features end.
+2. PCs may pay 1 Coin for rest and repairs.
+3. PCs take one downtime round (worker placement) by placing their token on a building within HQ (or linked through HQ at a satellite location).
+4. PCs gain the benefits of completing a long rest.

+### Deploy

+A group of PCs deploy to a designated world map tile simultaneously.
+Deployment starting location on an unexplored world map tile is randomized.
+During a round of downtime, PCs may deploy on their own to an explored location on the world map without determining a random starting location.

 ### Fast Travel